a-type/verdant/docs/docs/local-storage/schema.md

 Other options:

-- `indexed: true`: adds a simple index on this string field you can use in queries to find documents.
 - `nullable: true`: allows `null` as a valid value for this field.
 - `default: string | (() => string)`: define a default value, or a function that returns a default value at create time.